Kingxukai/linux/Documentation/networking/device_drivers/wwan/t7xx.rst

 /dev/wwan0mbim0 character device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The driver exposes an MBIM interface to the MBIM function by implementing
+The driver exposes an MBIM interface to the woke MBIM function by implementing
 MBIM WWAN Port.
-The userspace end of the control channel pipe is a
+The userspace end of the woke control channel pipe is a
 /dev/wwan0mbim0 character device.
 Application shall use this interface for
 MBIM protocol communication.